JieyuWu/ToyotaMod/Forks.md

 [◄ Home](https://github.com/commaai/openpilot/wiki)

-openpilot [forks](https://en.wikipedia.org/wiki/Fork_(software_development)) are used for various purposes, often for use on a certain vehicle or for the development of new features.
+openpilot [forks](https://en.wikipedia.org/wiki/Fork_(software_development)) are used for various purposes, often for use on a certain vehicle or for the development and testing of new features.

 | Owner         | Link                                                      | Description             |